Bryntum

 Creating a Gantt chart with Frappe Gantt

-A Gantt chart is a commonly used project management tool for scheduling tasks.
-In a previous article, we described how to make a basic drag-and-drop Gantt chart component using vanilla JavaScript.
-In this article, we’ll make a similar Gantt chart using Frappe Gantt, which is an open-source JavaScript Gantt library.
-We’ll also create a basic Gantt chart using our commercial Bryntum Gantt chart and look at the differences between building your own chart using Frappe Gantt versus using an off-the-shelf solution.
+In this article, we’ll make a Gantt chart using Frappe Gantt, then compare it with our commercial Bryntum Gantt chart to look at the differences between building your own chart versus using an off-the-shelf solution.

 You can find the code for the completed Frappe Gantt chart in our GitHub repository.